Physical Space Proof of Bilinear Estimates and Applications to Nonlinear Dispersive Equations (II): Introduction

 \section{Introduction}

-Since the work of Kenig-Ponce-Vega \cite{KPV1}, Bourgain space has been widely used to study the well-posedness of nonlinear dispersive equations.
-Moreover, it is almost the only method.
-The aim of this paper is to show that the recently developed bilinear estimate method, based on the new div-curl lemma of the third author, can be an alternative.
-In fact, we believe that many of the early results can be alternatively proved by our method.
+Since the pioneering work of Kenig-Ponce-Vega \cite{KPV1}, the Bourgain space method has become the main method for establishing the low-regularity well-posedness of semilinear dispersive equations.
+While other methods have since been developed, the Bourgain space method remains so profoundly influential that it is almost regarded as the only viable approach for this problem.
+In this series of papers we aim to demonstrate that our recently developed bilinear estimate method, based on a new type of div-curl lemma due to the third author, can be an alternative.
+In fact, we believe that many classical results admit new proofs within our framework.

-In the first part \cite{tu2025physicalspaceproofbilinear} we consider the modified Korteweg-de Vries and modified Benjamin-Ono equations.
+In the first part \cite{tu2025physicalspaceproofbilinear}, we consider the modified Korteweg-de Vries and modified Benjamin-Ono equations.
 In the following, we study the initial value problem for the Zakharov system: